Yahnych/lycheejs/README.md

 These are the things that we are currently working on:

-- lychee.ai.neat (ES/HyperNEAT AI) is being refactored and unstable (`feature/neat` branch).
+- lychee.ai.neat (ES/HyperNEAT AI) is being refactored and unstable.
-- lychee.js Guide is subject to change (to integrate new AI stack).
+- lychee.js Studio is being extended with Entity/Scene editing features.

 ## ELI5 - What is lychee.js?